 New workouts and Fitness app

-The Apple Watch is often used to track health and fitness, and Apple is adding a few new fitness-tracking features too.
-For example, there are a few new workouts to take advantage of, including a new Dance workout, a new Cooldowns workout, and so on.
+With this update, you’re getting a few new fitness tracking features to help you stay on target.
+You have new workouts to try, including a danced-based exercise and several cool-down activities.
 On the iPhone side, tracking your workouts will take place in the new Fitness app, which replaces the Activity app, and offers a new interface that prioritizes easy navigation.

 Hand Washing tracking